A Simulator for LLVM Bitcode: Navigating the State Space

 There are two major tasks for the simulator in the context of program analysis and verification.
 The first is to allow the user to explore program behaviour and read off details about its executions.
 The other is to support verification tools which provide counterexamples to the user.
 As detailed in Section~\ref{sec:related}, it is a difficult task to analyse problem reports from automated analysis and verification tools, and a simulator can be very helpful in this regard.
 In case of model checkers, the problem report contains an execution \emph{trace}: a step-by-step description of the problematic behaviour.
-For tools based on \divm{}, this trace is simply a list of non-deterministic choices made during the execution of the program (internally, there is only one non-deterministic choice operator and all state-space branching is caused by this operator, including thread interleaving).
+For tools based on \divm{}, this trace is simply a list of 2 types of information:

+\begin{enumerate} \labelenumi{\arabic{enumi}.} \tightlist \item The non-deterministic choices made during the execution of the program (internally, there is only one non-deterministic choice operator and all state-space branching is caused by this operator, including thread interleaving). \item Which of the \emph{interrupt points} were used in the execution: the model checker may be able to prove that a particular interrupt point is not required, and the simulator needs this information to correctly reproduce the counterexample. \end{enumerate}

 Since the program is isolated from the environment, this list completely and unambiguously describes its entire execution history.
-When the \divine{}~4 model checker discovers a problem in the program, it prints such a list of choices, which can then be loaded into the simulator.
+When the model checker discovers a problem in the program, it writes this list into a text file, which the simulator can then load along with the program.

-When the simulator loads a trace, it pre-populates the \texttt{\#n}-type variables (see Section~\ref{sec:going_back}) with states along the problematic execution, and ``locks'' the non-deterministic choices to follow the trace.
+When the simulator loads a trace, it locks the outcomes of all non-deterministic choices to follow the trace.
 In this mode, stepping through the program (backwards or forwards) will simply follow the counterexample, unless a particular choice is overridden by the user.
 In effect, the user will be guided through the faulty behaviour of the program, and can easily move back and forth to locate the cause of the problem (as opposed to the symptom, which is what the model checker reports and may be distinct from the original cause).